What to Expect in a Romiromi SessionA Kōrero from Usha

 Aftercare: Let the Steam Settle

 Just like the pot taken off the stove, your system needs time to cool, settle, and return to stillness.
-You may feel emotional or tired for a few days even physically tender, that’s part of the journey.
-You’re not broken.
-You are unwinding.
-You are returning to your true self, back to balance.
-This is deep mahi, and every step you take is part of your healing.
+You may feel emotional or tired for a few days, even physically tender – that’s part of the journey.

 Support the process by drinking plenty of water over the next few days.
 Your body is releasing not just physical tension, but stored energy and cellular memory.
 Hydration helps flush these energies and toxins from your system.
-Choose water, herbal teas, and nourishing kai, whole, unprocessed, and life-giving.
+Choose water, herbal teas, and nourishing kai – whole, unprocessed, and life-giving.
 Avoid alcohol and other substances that may slow or disrupt the healing process.
 Your body is working hard to restore balance; support it with care.

 “He manawanui, he atawhai mōu anō”.